erlcssont29i/2017IMBd_top100/README.md

 I scrap the data for the most popular feature films of 2017 from the IMDb website,  Some problems are a little different with the original example

-1.  the rating,description and votes are missing for movies 12, 37, 49,54 and 69.
+1.  the rating, description and votes are missing for movies 12, 37, 49, 54 and 69.
-2.  the directors scrap one more data(its length is 101)
+2.  the directors scrap one more data (its length is 101)

 ### scraping the following data from this website:
 1. Rank: The rank of the film from 1 to 100 on the list of 100 most popular feature films released in 2017.